mialkin/docs/software design/design patterns/proxy.md

    * loading a persistent object into memory when it's first referenced.
    * checking that the real object is locked before it's accessed to ensure that no other object can change it.

+## Related Patterns

+[Adapter](adapter.md): An adapter provides a different interface to the object it adapts.

+In contrast, a proxy provides the same interface as its subject.
+However, a proxy used for access protection might refuse to perform an operation that the subject will perform, so its interface may be effectively a subset of the subject's.

+[Decorator](decorator.md): Although decorators can have similar implementations as proxies, decorators have a different purpose.
+A decorator adds one or more responsibilities to an object, whereas a proxy controls access to an object.

+Proxies vary in the degree to which they are implemented like a decorator.
+A protection proxy might be implemented exactly like a decorator.
+On the other hand, a remote proxy will not contain a direct reference to its real subject but only an indirect reference, such as "host ID and local address on host."
+A virtual proxy will start off with an indirect reference such as a file name but will eventually obtain and use a direct reference.